Nepal 2019: The Trip That Changed Everything

 After Dr. Aban does a small presentation on general health tips, he translates as we conduct a lesson on hydration.
 As we do, one thing becomes clear: investing in education is the most valuable way we can help Nepal’s poorest.
 Empowered with knowledge about themselves, their bodies, their country, and their economic system, those living in poverty can change their own lives for the better.

-After a rousing game of soccer with the schoolchildren, we begin the long journey home, back over the winding dirt road, through more villages, back to Pokhara, and then on to Kathmandu.
+After a rousing game of soccer, we begin the long journey home, back over the winding dirt road, through more villages, back to Pokhara, and then on to Kathmandu.

 May 17th, 8:30 PM